Online Certificate Course in Human Rights Leadership and Development (13th January – 12th February 2026)

 - 1.1Introduction

-- 1.2Understanding the fundamental principles of human rights
+- 1.2The origin, evolution, and principles of human rights

 - 2.1Introduction

-- 2.2The definition of leadership in the context of human rights
+- 2.2Meaning and dimensions of leadership in the context of human rights

 - 2.7Summary of key learning points